FixBD/Educare/readme.txt

 #### Important thing: You need to add [educare_results] shortcode into WP editor or Template for front end results system.

 More detailed instructions are included in the plugin's `README.md` files.

-### Why User Like Educare?

-1. Usefull features
-1. Suit for any themes
-1. Easy to use (Everything is simple)
-1. Everything is customizable
-1. Everything is Ajax compatibility (Back-End and Front-End)
-1. Support all type of results system
-1. Powerful student and results management facilities
-1. The best school management plugin for WordPress users
-1. Features are added based on user feedback
-1. All feature like premium but FREE!
-1. Allways up to date

 == Frequently Asked Questions ==